 Around 1,100 university students die by suicide every year, and many more report struggling with suicidal thoughts.
 The SJC has set an important precedent in recognizing that universities have a legal responsibility to protect their students.

-If you wish to speak to one of SUGARMAN’s experienced attorneys regarding an injury you have suffered as a result of negligence, please fill out a Contact Form, call us at 617-542-1000, or e-mail info@sugarman.com.
+If you wish to speak to one of SUGARMAN’s experienced attorneys regarding an injury you have suffered as a result of negligence, please fill out a Contact Form, call us at 617-542-1000, or e-mail .